amisha123prajapati/dyte-plugin-react-template/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Once you have started the `dev` server using `npm start`, open `http://staging.dyte.in`, and use the `LocalhostDev` plugin.
-You will now be able to see your plugin inside the meeting (this will be accessible only from `localhost`).
+You will now be able to see your plugin inside the meeting stage (this will be accessible only from `localhost`).

 <!-- ROADMAP -->
 ## Roadmap